modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 2. Extract `js story` and `js preview-story` and separate from md
 3. Put a placeholder `<mdjs-story mdjs-story-name="demo"></mdjs-story>` or `mdjs-preview` at it's place
 4. Render markdown
-5. Provide html, javascript, and stories
+5. Provide HTML, JavaScript, and stories

 This is all the information we need to create full javascript and demo capable pages purely from markdown.